astrofra/game-transparent-aluminium-starfield/README.md

 ![screenshot](img/transparent-aluminium-starfield-preview.png)

 The BIGJam proposed a session of 3 hours coding for each game, on a collective theme.
-IIRC, the theme was `Transparent Aluminium` or something like that.
-Sven, Brandon and myself decided about the title of the game then started designing stuff...
+IIRC, the theme was `Transparent Aluminium` or something like that. ptoing, Bee and myself decided about the title of the game then started designing stuff...

 The game is implemented in [Squirrel](https://github.com/albertodemichelis/squirrel), based on a custom engine (aka GameStart3D).

 ## Credits

-- Graphics: Ptoing
+- Graphics: ptoing
-- Music: BMcC
+- Music: Bee
-- Code: Astrofra
+- Code: astrofra

 ## About BIGJam (Berlin Indie Game Jam) :tiger: